 In addition to offering courses at various locations across the state, Viterbo University can bring classes to teachers where they live and work, with flexible scheduling that meets the demands of their active lives.
 Inquiry about the possibility of bringing Viterbo directly to your district.

 - Financial-Aid is possible for new students who attend classes at the following locations: La Crosse, Milwaukee, Middleton, Green Bay, and Tomahawk

-- Current off-campus school district locations (non-financial aid eligible) include: Independence, Shawno, Sparta, New London, Tomah, and Arcadia.
+- Current off-campus school district locations (non-financial aid eligible) include: Independence, Shawano, Sparta, New London, Tomah, and Arcadia.